pingcap/docs/reference/tools/ticdc/manage.md

 ---
 title: Manage TiCDC Cluster and Replication Tasks
+summary: Learn how to manage a TiCDC cluster and replication tasks.
 category: reference
 ---

 # Manage TiCDC Cluster and Replication Tasks

-Currently, you can manage the TiCDC cluster and replication tasks using the `cdc cli` command-line tool or the HTTP interface.
+Currently, you can manage a TiCDC cluster and replication tasks using the `cdc cli` command-line tool or the HTTP interface.

 ## Use `cdc cli` to manage cluster status and data replication task

-This section introduces how to use `cdc cli` to manage the TiCDC cluster and the data replication tasks.
+This section introduces how to use `cdc cli` to manage a TiCDC cluster and data replication tasks.

 ### Manage TiCDC service progress (`capture`)